frwd-1/seer-protocol/README.md

 # Tenets

-The contract is the basic building block of the market economy [^1]
+The [contract](https://nakamotoinstitute.org/library/formalizing-securing-relationships) is the basic building block of the market economy